xleon/I18N-Portable/README.md

 **What´s wrong with Resx files?**

-You like Resx format? go for it :)
+Nothing.
+If you like Resx format go for it :)

 **Can I bind translations in my view/view models?**